 Sneakers for plantar fasciitis

-"Gym shoes are usually the most supportive and can accommodate an orthotic, which many people with plantar fasciitis or a history of plantar fasciitis wear," Lee said.
+"Gym shoes are usually the most supportive and can accommodate an orthotic, which many people with plantar fasciitis or a history of plantar fasciitis wear," Lee says.

-Sorel infused plenty of lift into the sole of this cool sneaker that can be described as lightweight and durable.
-Eco-friendly cushioning is a practical feature (for your feet and the environment) and the chunky rubber sole will keep your tootsies happy when you're on your feet for hours on end.
+Sorel infused plenty of lift into the sole of this cool sneaker which is described as breathable and lightweight by the brand.
+It comes in seven different colorways so there's an option for every aesthetic.
+Plus, the chunky rubber sole will keep your tootsies happy when you're on your feet for hours on end.

 Talk about the best of both worlds!
-This lightweight sneaker combines support and style and comes in many colors (our favorite is the marvelous mint).
-Comfortable features like a removable ergonomic foam insole and plenty of cushioning even earned the shoes the APMA Seal of Acceptance.
+This lightweight sneaker combines support and style and comes in many neutral colors (our favorite is the traditional white).
+Comfortable features like a removable mesh-covered footbed and plenty of cushioning even earned the shoes the APMA Seal of Acceptance.
 You can also wear them with or without socks!